saurabhgokhale/ChartingSolutions/README.md

 3D Charting Solutions
 ============================

-This is a Charting Library that I developed for Amdocs Inc.
+This is a Charting Library that I developed for my previous employer.

 Bar Chart
 ----------